Theatre Major: Musical Theatre Option (B.A.)

 - Effectively analyze a dramatic script.

-- Apply knowledge of musical theatre history through practical use in selection of repertoire and demonstrate the ability to write critically about musical theatre.
+- Apply knowledge of theatre to write critically about both musical and non-musical theatre.

 - Demonstrate the ability to perform dance choreography.